Master of Arts in Writing

 Applicants who wish to be considered for admission into the professional writing track should send a writing sample in nonfiction, which could be a research paper, feature article, a speech, an essay, op-ed writing, press releases, or a combination of those elements.

 For both tracks, the quality of the writing is judged by a committee of School of Writing faculty, who read the sample without knowing the identity of the applicant, and the Chair or Associate Programs Director.
-Application materials also include an application form and fee, transcripts, letters of recommendation, and two essays.
+Application materials also include an application form and fee, transcripts and two essays.
 A bachelor’s degree is required.

 Applications are reviewed on a rolling basis, so they may be submitted at any time.
 The deadline for the fall semester is August 1; the deadline for the spring and summer semesters is February 1.
 Prospective students who miss the deadline may inquire with the SCPW Office about the possibility of applying after the deadline.